SwannSchilling/ItsyBitsy_M4_Oled_Eyes/README.md

 e.g "4" will play spritesheet_look_left_low.bmp

-In this section of the code, you modifiy which images are being loaded and their corresponding playback commands:
+In this section of the code, you can modifiy which images are being loaded and their corresponding playback commands:

 ```
 def print_serial(data):